ChelseaYANG/Hello-world/README.md

 # Hello-world
-this is the first repository for Chelsea
+#this is the first repository for Chelsea
+print "hello world"